"The most classic and promising trips in the worlds popular route Annapurna Circuit or Around Annapurna."

 Day 06: Trek to Manang 3,540m.
 Approx. 4 – 5 hrs.

 From Pisang onwards, the walks lead with the constant view of the high snow-capped peaks.
 The walk climbs steeply up for half an hour, after a short gradual walk from the Pisang village then reaching the top of a small hill.
-This grand spot offers dramatic views of the valleys, Hongdre village with its short air-strip and the great peaks of Gangapurna, Annapurna II, III, Tilocho, and on the right Chuli east, on the back Pisang peak.
-The walk from here is on the downhill and gradual path all the way to Hongdre, from Hongdre the trek is more or less flat on the wide trail most of the way to Manang, adding a slight touch of altitude as you near to the village of Braga and Manang, here with time to spend the morning visiting Braga Monastery.
-The largest in the district, it has an outstanding display of statues, thangkas and the religious manuscripts.
+This grand spot offers dramatic views of the valleys, Hongdae village with its short air-strip and the great peaks of Gangapurna, Annapurna II, III, Tilocho, and on the right Chuli east, on the back Pisang peak.
+The walk from here is on the downhill and gradual path all the way to Hongdae, from Hongdae the trek is more or less flat on the wide trail most of the way to Manang, adding a slight touch of altitude as you near to the village of Braga and Manang, here with time to spend the morning visiting Braga Monastery.
+The largest in the district, it has an outstanding display of statues, thangkas, and religious manuscripts.
 From here it is only an hour walk to Manang for the overnight stop.

 Day 07: Rest day at Manang.